PeterHolmsoe/Social_data_final_report/README.md

 # Visualization of the covid-19 outbreak in the USA.

 The Corona virus has spread around the world.
-The first case of the virus was first reported in the Wuhan a city located in the Hubei provence in China.
-A we live in a globalised world, the virus has had the perfect conditions for spreading around the world.
+The first case of the virus was first reported in the Wuhan a city located in the Hubei province in China.
+A we live in a globalized world, the virus has had the perfect conditions for spreading around the world.
 The first person who died in the U.S. was a 58-year old man February 29.

 This article will give the reader an idea of how the virus has spread throughout the United States.

 The first plot illustrates the distribution of dead people in the different US states.
-Of course this can give a twisted view of how the different states are handeling the virus.
+Of course this can give a twisted view of how the different states are handling the virus.
 It's clear that the state of New York has the most cases of COVID-19.
-In the next plot, the data has been normalized based on the population in the states, and it gives a better picture of how "good" the different states are handeling the virus outbreak.
+In the next plot, the data has been normalized based on the population in the states, and it gives a better picture of how "good" the different states are handling the virus outbreak.

 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/death.png)